-Lasting Impressions Design Inc. was founded in 1998 by its owner and interior designer, Renae Justin.
+Lasting Impressions Design was founded by Renae in 1998.
 Born and raised in Southern California, Renae knew from a very young age that she had a knack for design.
-As a child, when she wasn't completing an art project, she was drawing floor plans on graph paper, and rearranging her bedroom furniture for fun!
+As a child, when she wasn't completing an art project, she was drawing floor plans on graph paper and rearranging her bedroom furniture for fun.

-In 2001 Renae graduated from the University of Minnesota receiving a Bachelor of Science degree in Interior Design.
-During this time she completed an internship with a successful design-build firm.
+In 2001 Renae graduated from the University of Minnesota receiving a Bachelor of Science degree in interior design.
+During this time she completed an internship for a design-build firm.
 This experience sealed her love of exquisite interior architecture and finishes.
-Working closely with an architect taught Renae to look at interiors with a critical eye; paying close attention to the entire design process from drafting blueprints to finish trim and accessories.
+Working closely with a master carpenter taught Renae to look at every interior with a critical eye; paying close attention to detail in the entire design process from drawing up floor plans to finish trim and furnishings.

 Renae enjoys the entire design process.
-Her understanding and experience of space, light, color and texture allow her to design in 3-D. Not just imagining, but knowing exactly what the results of the key ingredients of design are.
-Her creativity and zest will inspire you, while her attention to detail will guide you.
-You can trust the decisions that Renae makes because the finished design is already embedded in her mind.
+Her understanding and experience of space, light, color and texture allow her to design in 3D.
+Not just imagining, but knowing exactly what the result will be before the project has even begun.
+Her creativity and zest for life will inspire you while her attention to detail will guide you.
+You can trust the decisions that Renae makes during each phase of the project because the finished design is already embedded in her mind.

 On a personal note:

 "I love my family!"
 I enjoy the privilege of staying home with my children; Grace, Lily, Tori and Sam, in order to train them in their education, personal growth and development.
 I am thankful my husband Jason supports me in all my endeavors, and encourages me to be who God created me to be.

 We keep busy with activities our whole family enjoys; bike riding and camping in the warm summer months, and skiing during the winter.
 In my free time I enjoy gardening, or reading about gardening when I can't get my fingers dirty!
 I thoroughly enjoy entertaining, and it thrills me to set the ambiance for each dinner party, birthday or holiday.